kentaojapi/find-tweets/README.md

 Check below the URL about how to get these Twitter Keys.
 https://developer.twitter.com/en/docs/basics/authentication/guides/access-tokens.html

-Also, you must get the URL of the Slack Channel and set it as `DEFAULT_SLACK_CHANNEL_URL`.
+Also, you must get the URL of the Slack channel and set it as `DEFAULT_SLACK_CHANNEL_URL`.
 Applying `Outgoing Webhooks` to the Channel, you can get it.
 https://api.slack.com/custom-integrations/outgoing-webhooks